shreshthsaini/Flow-Less-VFI/README.md

 Inference on test data with test.py

-$$if you encounter any issue, feel free to raise a issue on github repo or contact authors at: saini.2@utexas.edu$$
+Note: if you encounter any issue, feel free to raise a issue on github repo or contact authors at: saini.2@utexas.edu